|Photograph by TJMohr Photography|

 Step in that fateful night in November of 2012...the night that a cotton-mouth water moccasin had made its way into our backyard with our two Jack Russel terriers, Desmond and Molly Jones.
 Molly was almost four, and Desmond was about to turn three.
 Molly Jones was my and Prince Charming's first baby; the dog we were freely gifted as a puppy by our Rongey friends.
 Both dogs were bitten, and while Desmond thankfully pulled through, Molly Jones lost her life within 36 hours of the incident.
 My heart was broken...into a million pieces...like...couldn't get up off the chair in the den for 48 hours broken.
 I grieved for her so hard that all I could do was lay in that chair and cry until I fell asleep.
 Then, I would wake up and cry some more.
 It was a vicious cycle.
 Prince Charming just stayed in the chair beside me to grab me every time I woke up and was overtaken by the sorrow again and again.
 I missed two days of work; I was such a wreck.
 The sweet little dog who had loved us so faithfully was gone after just four short years together.
 People were so gracious and kind to us during that time, and many would ask if we would get another dog to replace her.
 The thought was completely alien to me...replace Molly?
 Not possible.
 She had, no less, left a hole in my heart....a hole that I knew no other pet would ever fill...a mommy hole.
 It was in December of 2012 that I told Prince Charming that I thought it may be time to have a baby.
 We decided that although we wouldn't actively try, we would stop actively preventing in January.

 Thus began my education in pregnancy and mommy-hood.
 These posts will feature some of the important things that I have learned and experienced, and am still learning and experiencing, as I go and Eli grows.
 Feel free to post questions or comments but know that nothing negative will stay on my blog.
 Everyone's experience with pregnancy and motherhood is different and unique because every mommy and baby is different and unique.
+I would never even slightly claim to know everything by any means.
 I only pray that some of these things will help ease the mind of a new mom by showing her that she isn't alone.
 So without further ado, let's get started:

-Things I Learned While Pregnant with My First Baby
+Things I Learned (Or Experienced) While Pregnant with My First Baby

 The Experiences and Insight from My First Pregnancy